wandersonjs/raffle_local/README.md

-# raffle_local
+#Raffle_Local

-A simple local raffle system made for fun
+A fun and straightforward local raffle system

-## Getting Started
+##Getting Started

-Hello, welcome to the raffle local system, the current project was made for fun, but is fully operational allowing to
+Welcome to the Raffle_Local system!
+This project, although created for fun, is fully functional and provides the following features:

-1- Create a Raffle
+Create a Raffle: Set up your own raffle effortlessly.

-2- Sort numbers
+Sort Numbers: Randomly generate numbers for the raffle.

-3- Show raffle results
+Show Raffle Results: Display the results of the raffle in an organized manner.

+Whether you’re hosting a small gathering or just looking for a fun project to play around with, Raffle_Local has got you covered!